 1. Our Commitment to ESG 3

 1.1 Our Motivation 3

 1.2 Our ESG Principles 4

 2. ESG Integration in the Investment Process 6

 2.1 Sourcing 6

 2.2 Preliminary Decision 6

 2.3 Transaction 6

 2.4 Investment Decision 8

 2.5 Portfolio Management 8

 2.6 Divestment Preparation 8

-3. .
-Reporting 9
+3. Reporting 9

-4. .
-Internal Commitment & ESG Initiatives 9
+4. Internal Commitment & ESG Initiatives 9

 4.1 Responsible Investment Governance Structure 9

 4.2 Special Commitment to Climate 10

 4.3 Special Commitment to Diversity 10

-Αŗ ppendix I: Exclusion Criteria 11
+Appendix I: Exclusion Criteria 11

-Αŗ ppendix II: Initial ESG Checklist 13
+Appendix II: Initial ESG Checklist 13

-Αŗ ppendix III: Initial SDG Assessment 14
+Appendix III: Initial SDG Assessment 14

-Αŗ ppendix IV: Detailed ESG Checklist 15
+Appendix IV: Detailed ESG Checklist 15

-Αŗ ppendix V: Overview of ESG KPIs 16
+Appendix V: Overview of ESG KPIs 16

-1. Our Commitment to ESG
+Our Commitment to ESG 1.

 We identify medium-sized technology companies with sustainable high growth potential and enhance them together with ambitious entrepreneurs.
-In doing so, we seek to deliver superior risk-adjusted returns to institutional investors that have entrusted us with funds to be managed over a long-term horizon.
+In doing so, we seek to deliver superior risk-adjusted returns to institutional investors that have entrusted us with funds to be managed over a longterm horizon.

-Since inception in 2007, PINOVA displays a firm commitment to ESG with the denomination and the logo of the firm referring to a specialized German breed of apples that is characterized by high resource-efficiency.
+Since inception in 2007, PINOVA displays a firm commitment to FSG with denomination and the logo of the firm referring to a specialized German breed of apples that is characterized by high resourceefficiency.

-We acknowledge that returns are not exclusively driven by financial dimensions but rather by a multitude of factors such as strategic degrees of freedom, future growth potential and sustainability of Congruously, model. interactions with portfolio companies, stakeholders thereof and investors are characterized by our commitment to integrity, sustainability and lona-term orientation and we are convinced that this commitment constitutes a key pillar of our mandate to develop more valuable entities.
+We acknowledge that returns are not exclusively driven by financial dimensions but rather by a multitude of factors such as strategic degrees of freedom, future growth potential and sustainability of business model.
+Congruously, our interactions with portfolio companies, stakeholders thereof and investors are characterized by our commitment to integrity, sustainability and long-term orientation and we are convinced that this commitment constitutes a key pillar of our mandate to develop more valuable entities.